keanan557/HR-Management-System/README.md

     npm run serve for frontend
     node --watch index.js for api
     ```
-    Then, open your web browser and navigate to `http://localhost:8000`.
+    Then, open your web browser and navigate to `example: http://localhost:8000`.

 ## Key Features
 This e-commerce website implements the following key features: